jphooiveld/EventSauceBundle/README.md

 }
 ```

+If you add 'App\Domain\Order' to the list of aggregates in the configuration the compiler pass will
-A compiler pass will automatically create a service called **jphooiveld_eventsauce.aggregate_repository.order**.
+automatically create a service called **jphooiveld_eventsauce.aggregate_repository.order**.
 After that you can bind it to a default parameter in your services yaml so you can inject it into your own services.

 ```yaml